Avatar (franchise): Theme park attractions

+Pandora: World of Avatar

-In 2011, Cameron, Lightstorm, and Fox entered an exclusive licensing agreement with the Walt Disney Company to feature Avatar-themed attractions at Walt Disney Parks and Resorts worldwide, including a themed land for Disney's Animal Kingdom in Lake Buena Vista, Florida.
+In 2011, Cameron, Lightstorm, and Fox entered an exclusive licensing agreement with the Walt Disney Company to feature Avatar-themed attractions at Disney Experiences worldwide, including a themed land for Disney's Animal Kingdom in Lake Buena Vista, Florida.
 The area, known as Pandora – The World of Avatar, opened on May 27, 2017.
 The themed land is set generations after the events of the films and features two attractions: Avatar Flight of Passage, a flying simulator attraction, and Na'vi River Journey, a boat dark ride.

+Avatar Land

-In February 2023, Disney CEO Bob Iger announced that a new attraction based on the Avatar films, named the Avatar Experience, would open at Disneyland.
+In February 2023, Disney CEO Bob Iger announced that a new attraction based on the Avatar films, that he referred to as "Avatar Experience", would open at Disneyland.
+In August 2024, it was announced that the Avatar land will be built at Disney California Adventure.
+The land will be inspired by The Way of Water (2022) and future Avatar films.

-Cultural considerations
+Cultural impact

+Psychological impact

+A phenomenon known as "post-Avatar depression syndrome" (PADS) or "Avatar blues" has been reported among some viewers of the films, characterized by feelings of sadness, disconnection from reality, and longing for the fictional world of Pandora.
+It is not a recognized medical condition.
+Symptoms reportedly include depression, meaninglessness, and dissatisfaction with the real world, alongside concerns about Earth's future and issues like climate change.
+One report mentioned suicidal ideation linked to a desire to reincarnate on Pandora.

+The condition is attributed to a yearning for Pandora's utopian society and its harmony with nature, contrasting with Earth's perceived flaws.
+Affected viewers reportedly express wishes to inhabit Pandora or escape via virtual reality.
+Estimates from fan forums suggest 10–20% of participants reported similar feelings.

+Consideration of indigenous people

-Some indigenous groups around the world including some Native Americans have called for a boycott of the franchise over "tone-deaf" handling of indigenous cultures and cultural appropriation.
+Some indigenous groups, including Native Americans, have called for a boycott of the franchise over "tone-deaf" handling of indigenous cultures and cultural appropriation.
 Both Avatar films have drawn criticism for casting several white and other non-indigenous actors in the roles of the alien native people.
 Cameron said he tried to move away from a white savior narrative.
 The film series was criticized for "romanticization of colonization" and putting forward a monolithic portrayal of Indigenous people.

-Cameron also faced criticism for comments made after the release of the first film.
+Cameron faced criticism for comments made after the release of the first film.
 In 2010, Cameron and Avatar actors supported the Xingu peoples in opposing the construction of the Belo Monte Dam.

-In 2012, Cameron said Avatar is a fictional retelling of the history of North and South America in the early Colonial period, “with all its conflict and bloodshed between the military aggressors from Europe and the indigenous peoples”.
+In 2012, Cameron said Avatar is a fictional retelling of the history of North and South America in the early Colonial period, "with all its conflict and bloodshed between the military aggressors from Europe and the indigenous peoples".